bertbalcaen/esdi-webdesign-course/03_css.md

 ...
 ```

+Then the paragraph will also be blue, because it is inside the `<body>` element.

+Remember:

-Then the paragraph will also be blue.
-Remember: HTML is like a tree structure, with hierarchical relations between elements (an element can contain other elements).
-The CSS you apply to a 'higher' element will also apply to the 'lower' elements.
+- HTML is like a tree structure, with hierarchical relations between elements (an element can contain other elements).
+- The CSS you apply to a 'higher' element will also apply to the 'lower' elements.

+Most CSS properties work like this: colors, fonts, ...
+But there are exceptions: for example margins.

 ### Exercise